 Using the design of a new NYC Technology campus and research facility for Cornell University as a foil, the studio, Ungers vs. Rowe, attempted to produce a theoretical argument about two divergent Cornell legacies: one, O.M.
 Ungers and the other, Colin Rowe as exemplary urban design positions that after some forty years remain still operative in today’s context.
 Their respective attitudes and ideas toward urban design and the metropolitan city at large acted as the theoretical foundation for the studio.
 Both Ungers and Rowe sought alternatives to the top-down methods of modernist urban planning, social realism, and the utopian speculations of megastructures.
-Both began their work on urban form from an observation of the failure of modern architecture to articulate an urban project (ie., that modern architecture was either naively utopian or helplessly artistic).
+Both began their work on urban form from an observation of the failure of modern architecture to articulate an urban project.
 Yet, there are both clear and ambiguous divergences between their approaches to the city.

 Through various analytic methods that interrogated and documented the metropolitan city, both Ungers and Rowe sought morphological principles and processes that shaped the making of urban form and space.
 More importantly, they each differently understood that these principles are founded upon the transformation and distortion of precedents; ie. a historical past that holds value structurally, formally, and urbanistically.
 Therefore, the mode in which the studio chose to investigate these two architects was similar to the methods that Ungers and Rowe used themselves, as architects interested in continuity with past manifestations of urban form rather than as historians working directly from the archives.
 Working analogically and analytically through a study of precedents, methods, and ideas, the studio’s re-considered critical projects and extracted principles as the basis for the architectural design of the new campus.
 While much of today’s discussion on urbanism comes to terms with an increasingly complex number of different forces, the paradox of the studio’s tabula rasa site condition on Roosevelt Island - an island with a low density, a discrete number of building typologies, and minimal infrastructure - became a testing ground for strategies that “reflect the urban forms of the city through architecture.”